 SOIL has a team of skilled facilitators who artistically co-create a powerful group experience with participants that addresses the pervasive longing for meaning and fulfillment in this time of modern crisis.

-This long weekend program consists of expert lectures, fireside conversations, community celebrations, hands-on projects, land-walks, and tours to provide an intimate, well-rounded and powerful learning experience.
+This long weekend program consists of expert lectures, fireside storytelling, community conversations, land-walks, and tours to provide an intimate, well-rounded and powerful learning experience.

 Friday, September 4

 1:00–2:30pm Arrival, Check-in, and Camp Setup

 7:30–9pm Opening Circle

 Saturday and Sunday, September 5 - 6